projectara/greybus-spec/source/hardware_model.rst

 MAILBOX
 """""""

-The MAILBOX sub-state is either the value NULL or a non-negative integer.
+The MAILBOX sub-state is either the value MAILBOX_NULL or a non-negative integer.

 The MAILBOX sub-state represents the value of an implementation-defined DME attribute, named the "mailbox", which is